 What is APIT tax in Sri Lanka?

-Advance Personal Income Tax (APIT) is a type of income tax that gets charged based on an employee’s employment income.
-According to the existing regulations, employees who earn more than Rs 100,000 a month are liable for APIT tax.
+Advance Personal Income Tax (APIT) is a type of income tax that is charged based on an employee’s employment income.
+According to the existing regulations, employees who earn more than Rs 150,000 a month are liable for APIT tax.

 The company, or in other words, the employer, is the person who is responsible for deducting the APIT tax.
 Once it is deducted, they must pay the deduction to the Inland Revenue Department every time salaries get paid.